MIKEPENCE10CENT/MIKEPENCE10CENT/README.md

-- 👋 Hi, I’m @MIKEPENCE10CENT
+- 👋 Hi, I’m @MIKEPENCE10CENT aka Aditya
 - 👀 I’m student of Electronics and Communication 1st year
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 MIKEPENCE10CENT/MIKEPENCE10CENT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.